TERMS & CONDITIONS AND

 - The validity of a result or certificate

-- The reputation and credibility of HCPA, awarding bodies, the qualification or the wider qualifications community
+- The reputation and credibility of HCPA, awarding organisations, the qualification or the wider qualifications community

 9.2.
 Malpractice may include a range of issues from the failure to maintain appropriate records or systems to the deliberate falsification of records in order to claim certificates.
 For the purpose of this policy this term also covers misconduct and forms of unnecessary discrimination or bias towards certain or groups of learners